We had no idea we’d make $103,457.98 our first year blogging.

 Keep in mind that Instagram also has a much younger audience than most other platforms, so if your target market is baby boomers, your efforts are going to fall flat on this platform.

 YouTube is a different animal entirely compared to the other platforms.
+It has its own community and even YouTube celebrities if you can believe that.

-This additional trust can help generate a lot more sales and has worked out very well for us with our YouTube Channel.
+- Can help build trust can help generate a lot more sales and has worked out very well for us with our YouTube Channel.

 Last, but certainly not least, is our favorite traffic source for bloggers: Pinterest.

-While it’s an image-based platform like Instagram, the entire concept is built around sharing ideas – not just images.
 The platform is structured in a way that the whole point of the content shared is to click through to blog posts.

 If you’re interested in learning more about using Pinterest to drive traffic to your blog, you can take our free 4-day Pinterest Marketing eCourse.